 - The action force of the air released from the balloon creates a reaction force lifting the hovercraft.
 Pushing on the hovercraft to cause it to move along the tabletop is also an example of action and reaction.

-The picture of the astronauts at Johnson Space Center illustrates a training technique using air bearing pads on a very smooth floor.
+This picture of astronauts at Johnson Space Center illustrates a training technique using air bearing pads on a very smooth floor.
 Three air bearing pads, similar in size and identical in function to the CD hovercraft, produce great lifting force and nearly eliminate friction.
-The bearing pads are able to provide much greater lifting force than the CD hovercraft because high pressure air from compressors is used.
+The bearing pads are able to provide much greater lifting force than the CD hovercraft because high-pressure air from compressors is used.
 When the two astronauts push on each other, they fly apart in a great demonstration of Newton’s laws of motion.

 AssessmentCollect and review the Hovercraft Challenge student pages.
 Use the discussion questions above for a review discussion or have students write short paragraph answers.